ntBre/ProgrammingProjects/README.md

 directly in the tutorial.
 One of the difficulties of learning to program is that the best way to learn is by working on a concrete project.
-The goal of this tutorial then is to offer a substantial, quantum chemistry-flavored project to help people learn Python.
-I also hope to place some emphasis on a test-driven development style since that should help with the inevitable debugging and on some basics of the shell.
+The goal of this tutorial then is to offer a substantial, quantum chemistry-flavored project to help people learn Python and maybe a few basics of the shell.

 # Getting Started